jorgealcubilla/TFM_DataScience/README.md

 Traffic Camera selection: Although the traffic cameras used to train and test our model are available, they constantly change their focusing what means that the extension of the area subject to analysis is variable.

-As we need a fixed area for comparison purposes, I selected a traffic camera from another source. <br>
+As we need a fixed area for comparison purposes, I selected a traffic camera from other source. <br>
 Traffic cameras from http://www.drivebc.ca/ have a fixed focus, so they are perfect for this example. <br>
 I selected one of them.

-Automation: As the selected traffic camera updates the image every 15 minutes, I have scheduled a task on my operating system (Windows) to automate the Python script execution and commit&push the prediction from my local computer to the Github repository of the website https://github.com/jorgealcubilla/traffic_density. <br>
+Automation: As the selected traffic camera updates the image every 15 minutes, I have scheduled a task on my operating system (Windows) to automate the Python script execution and commit&push the prediction from my local computer to the Github repository of the webpage https://github.com/jorgealcubilla/traffic_density. <br>
-This way, both, history dataset and website, are updated at the same time as the image from the traffic camera. <br>
+This way, both, history dataset and webpage, are updated at the same time as the image from the traffic camera. <br>

-The task is executed only during the daytime.
+The task is executed every 15 minutes only during the daytime.

 ## Conclusions:
-This project applies machine learning to congested scenes using a methodology based on density maps.
+This project applies deep learning to congested scenes using a methodology based on density maps.

 It has overcome difficulties such as:
 - Find a model that is documented enough to be implemented properly.
-- Make thorough analysis/validation of the dataset, detecting minor errors and room for improvement.
+- Make thorough analysis&validation of the dataset, detecting minor errors and room for improvement.
 - Replicate a Caffe model into Keras
 - Translate model parameters from Caffe into Keras